vhyrro/vhyrro.github.io/src/content/blog/misc/stop-versioning-shenanigans.md

 of this post, it's a *set and forget* system.
 Add something like [release-please](https://github.com/googleapis/release-please) to your repository and never think about it again[^2].

-Semantic versioning starts off at version `0.0.0`.
+Semantic versioning (usually) starts off at version `0.1.0`.
 The first number increments on every breaking change, the second one increments on every backwards-compatible change or feature, and the third one increments on every chore or bugfix.
 Every number is incremented on its own whenever necessary.